 Planning ahead for a situation where you are unable to continue caring can prevent much stress and worry.
 We provide some clear guidance on what steps to follow when creating a contingency plan and introduce you to our interactive tool.
 The tool helps you to create your own plan with prompts and suggestions to save time and cover important necessities from medication to home help.

-Carrying our Carers Emergency Card will let emergency workers and others know that someone relies on you as a carer.
-The card provides spaces for emergency contacts, for example family or friends, who can help.
+In response to this, Carers Scotland has developed a card for carers.
+Should an emergency or accident happen, this card lets emergency workers and others know that someone relies on you as a carer and provides spaces for emergency contacts, for example, a friend or family member who can help take over caring.

 If you become ill, have to self-isolate or are required to work longer hours and cannot provide care in the same way as before, it’s important to devise a contingency plan to ensure the care you provide continues in your absence.

 Our online guide to creating a contingency plan explains how many different sources of support can be used to bolster your plan.
 For example you can: ensure key information is made readily available for professionals; draw on networks of community and family support; and explore what technology can be used to support someone you look after when you can't be in the same place at the same time.

 Local support – accessing help and seeing what’s available

 We advise all carers to create an emergency plan – for you and all those you look after.
 Having a plan in place can help ease your worries if you are not able to care for those you look after at any point in the future.

 We can guide you through the process of creating one through our interactive online tool.

 In order to create an emergency plan that meets your needs, we recommend you consider bringing together these details: